themicrocheeze/essential-score/README.md

-# Essential Score
+# Essential Score - RGB Edition
-A nodeCG overlay and scoreboard for teamfortress 2 and EssentialsHUD.
+A nodeCG overlay and scoreboard for teamfortress 2 and EssentialsHUD, modified for RGB 6.

 To use, simply mount in the bundles directory of your nodeCG instance